hershman/simplebeacon/doc/setup_google_identity.md

 ![Client Credentials and Download JSON](setup_google_identity/07 - Client Credentials and Download JSON.png)

-Now that you have client credentials in JSON, you can put it in your `oidc_secrets` directory and put an entry for it in your `op_config.json` with the type "google" (see the example).
+Now that you have client credentials in JSON, you can put it in your `oidc_secrets` directory and put an entry for it in your `op_config.json` with the type "google".